oesteban/hcph-sops/docs/data-collection/scanning.md

         - [ ] Open the `dwi-dwi_dir-{RL,LR,PA,AP}__279dir_monopolar` sequence and under the section *Diff.*, uncheck all the derivatives except for *Diff.
 Weighted Image*.

 - [ ] In the issue collecting notes about the session, check the box confirming that the T1w image has been acquired.
-    - [ ] If the quality looks good, check the box stating `T1w looked ok`.
+    - [ ] If the quality looks good, check the box stating *T1w looked okay*.
         If not, please follow [the instructions to repeat the scan](scanning-notes.md#repeat-scan) and report the problem in the session notes.

 ## Acquire the diffusion MRI run